Optical disc

-Optical discs can store analog information (e.g. Laserdisc), digital information (e.g. DVD), or store both on the same disc (e.g. CD Video).

-Their main uses are the distribution of media and data, and long-term archival.

 Design and technology

 The encoding material sits atop a thicker substrate (usually polycarbonate) that makes up the bulk of the disc and forms a dust defocusing layer.
 The encoding pattern follows a continuous, spiral path covering the entire disc surface and extending from the innermost track to the outermost track.

 The data are stored on the disc with a laser or stamping machine, and can be accessed when the data path is illuminated with a laser diode in an optical disc drive that spins the disc at speeds of about 200 to 4,000 RPM or more, depending on the drive type, disc format, and the distance of the read head from the center of the disc (outer tracks are read at a higher data speed due to higher linear velocities at the same angular velocities).

 Most optical discs exhibit a characteristic iridescence as a result of the diffraction grating formed by their grooves.
 This side of the disc contains the actual data and is typically coated with a transparent material, usually lacquer.

 The reverse side of an optical disc usually has a printed label, sometimes made of paper but often printed or stamped onto the disc itself.
 Unlike the 31/2-inch floppy disk, most optical discs do not have an integrated protective casing and are therefore susceptible to data transfer problems due to scratches, fingerprints, and other environmental problems.
 Blu-rays have a coating called durabis that mitigates these problems.